MP for Queen's Park and Maida Vale

 Minister of State (Education)

-“A party-loyal Labour minister who rarely rebels and has unusually low voting attendance.”
+“A party-loyal Labour minister with a centre-left outlook who rarely rebels but has an unusually low voting attendance.”

-Georgia Gould is a Labour (Co-op) MP for Queen's Park and Maida Vale, elected in 2024.
-She has held government roles since 2024, including as Parliamentary Secretary to the Cabinet Office from July 2024 to September 2025, and since September 2025 as Minister of State for Education.
-Earlier in 2025 she served on the Public Authorities (Fraud, Error and Recovery) Bill committee.
+Georgia Gould is the Labour and Co-operative MP for Queen’s Park and Maida Vale, elected in July 2024.
+She is the Minister of State for Education, a role she took up in September 2025 after serving as Parliamentary Secretary to the Cabinet Office and, earlier, as a member of the Public Authorities (Fraud, Error and Recovery) Bill committee.
+Her voting record places her on the centre-left with strong party loyalty.

-Declared financial interest: family members are involved in third-party lobbying.
+Declared financial interests include one entry: family members engaged in third-party lobbying.

 Generated 21 February 2026